 Janet Frost conducts qualitative research on mathematics instructional practices and professional development.
-As the PI and co-PI in two U.S. Department of Education-funded professional development projects with middle school, high school, and college math faculty, she has focused on teacher rates and directions of change, as well as conducting research on innovative teaching and learning environments that occur outside professional development contexts.
+As the PI and co-PI in two U.S. Department of Education-funded professional development projects with middle school, high school, and college math faculty, she has focused on influences on mathematics teachers' practices and teacher change, as well as conditions for and outcomes of innovative approaches in STEM education.

 Dr. Frost teaches mathematics education and research courses in the Mathematics and Science Education Ph.D. and Middle Level Mathematics Endorsement Programs.

 - Frost, J.H. & Coomes, J. (2014).
 Increasing proficiency levels of mathematical practices.
 In K. Karp & A. Roth McDuffie (Eds.), 2014 Annual perspectives in mathematics education 2014: Using research to improve instruction (pp. 193-202).

 - Frost, J.H. & Gilbert, B.J. (in press).
 Moving toward mindful instructional expressions of caring in mathematics education.
 In G. Gates & C. Blodgett (Eds.), Research on stress and coping (Volume VIII).